bitfireAT/webdav-push/content.md

 * (WebDAV-Push) _push server_ ↔ (RFC 8030) _application server_
 * (WebDAV-Push) _push client_ (or _redirect proxy_) ↔ (RFC 8030) _user agent_

-Usage of Message Encryption (RFC 8291) and VAPID (RFC 8292) is recommended.
+Usage of Message Encryption {{RFC8291}} and VAPID {{RFC8292}} is recommended.
 If future protocol extensions become used by push services, WebDAV-Push servers should implement them as well, if applicable.

 A WebDAV-Push server should use the collection topic as `Topic` header in push messages to replace previous notifications for the same collection.